 There is nothing special about the fact that we are using this algorithm to find square roots.
 For example, by changing a couple of 2's to 3's, we can use it to approximate a cube root of a nonnegative number.
-In the next chapter we will introduce a language mechanism that allows us to generalize this code to find any root.
+In Chapter 4, we introduce a language mechanism that allows us to generalize this code to find any root.